INGESTRE & TIXALL

 The Parish Council has asked to be informed of all proposed highway schemes other than routine maintenance and repairs by the Area Surveyor.
 This includes tree planting schemes, etc.

-28. MILLENNIUM BOOKS
+29. MILLENNIUM BOOKS

-These books which contain a photographic record of all houses in Ingestre and Tixall have been deposited in the County Record Office.
+These books which contain a photographic record of all houses in Ingestre and Tixall in 2000 have been deposited in the County Record Office.
 In addition the Clerk has a copy of all the photographs on CD-ROMs.

-29. WELCOME PACK FOR NEW RESIDENTS
+30. WELCOME PACK FOR NEW RESIDENTS

-This plastic bag contains: OS Map reference for the property, Dataline Emergency details, Church & Parish Council contacts, Village Hall info, Recycling info, Post Times, Bus times, Mobile Library, Local Shop, and our Website.
+This plastic bag contains: OS Map reference for the property, Dataline Emergency details, Church & Parish Council contacts, Village Hall info, Recycling info, Post Times, Local Shop, and our Website.
 New owners of Listed Buildings are sent the English Heritage Advice Notes.

-The Local Information is shown in Appendix 12.5.2010/03.
-Parish Councillors were asked to check if there were any errors and if so, inform the Clerk.
+The Local Information is included on the websit.
 It is sometimes difficult to identify when rented property changed tenants, and the pack is therefore regularly advertised in the Parish News.

-30. CODE OF PRACTICE FOR HANDLING COMPLAINTS
+31. CODE OF PRACTICE FOR HANDLING COMPLAINTS

 32. QUALITY PARISH COUNCIL STATUS

-However many of the suggestions do not seem relevant to a small rural Council such as ours: e.g. Having a Parish plan; Regular surgeries by Councillors; Reports in the local press and district council publications; holding consultations or circulating questionnaires; and producing leaflets on the work of the Council – which is partly covered by our annual report and website .
+However many of the suggestions do not seem relevant to a small rural council such as ours: e.g. Having a Parish plan; Regular surgeries by Councillors; Reports in the local press and district council publications; holding consultations or circulating questionnaires; and producing leaflets on the work of the Council – which is partly covered by our annual report and website .

-33. POLICY ON POTENTIAL BRIDLEWAYS IN INGESTRE & TIXALL
+34. FOOTPATHS & BRIDLEWAYS IN INGESTRE & TIXALL

-The Parish Council has agreed a policy regarding potential bridleways arising from the 1802 Diversion Order which was used to enable Ingestre Road to be adopted by Staffordshire County Council so that its maintenance was no longer the responsibility of local residents.
+The Parish Council has agreed a policy regarding potential bridleways arising from the 1802 Diversion Order which was used to enable Ingestre Road to be adopted by Staffordshire Council so that its maintenance was no longer the responsibility of local residents.
 Appendix 10.9.08/18.
+The Parish Council has supported repeated unsuccessful attempts by Staffordshire CC Legal Dept. to resolve the problem of the potential blight on some properties at Home Farm Court, Ingestre.

 35. JAPANESE KNOTWEED